4thtech/sdk-js/README.md

 - **Storage**: This package is designed to optimize storing and retrieving procedures, enhancing data management within the 4thTech protocol system.
 - **Types**: This package contains the type declarations used across all the other packages.
+- **Utils**: This package provides utility functions and helpers that facilitate and enhance the functionality of the SDK.

 ## Usage